syncfusion-content/javascript-docs/js/api/ejTreeView.md

-To ensure that the TreeView node is visible in the TreeView.
-This method is useful if we need select a TreeView node dynamically.
+To ensure that the TreeView node is visible in the TreeView use this method.
+You can also select a TreeView node dynamically.

 <table class="params">
 <thead>